videocoin/zktransverify/README.md

 zkSNARKs(Zero-Knowledge Succinct Non-Interactive Argument of Knowledge), being integrated in Ethereum byzantium, is a very powerful tool for verification of computations.
 The the correctness of computations can be verified without having to execute them and verifier will not even learn what was executed.

 Existing zkSNARK systems like zCash use it as the transaction verifier.
 On Ethereum, zkSNARKs would not be limited to a single computational problem, but instead, it could be customized for specialized computational problem.
-Core support for zkSNARKS in Ethereum is enabled through precompiled contracts EIP196 and EIP197 that provide elliptic curve perations for addition,scaling and pairing check.
+Core support for zkSNARKS in Ethereum is enabled through precompiled contracts EIP196 and EIP197 that provide elliptic curve operations for addition,scaling and pairing check.
 Refer[4],[5] for details of the Ehtereum precompiled contracts.

 VideoCoin can use the zkSNARKs for proof-of-transcode. zkSNARKs facilitates to move compute intensive proof calculations off-chain and light-weight on-chain verification in a smart-contract.
 Even though the initial implementations can be based on simple verification of pHashes, it can be hardened to resist any security attacks.
 Refer [7] for detailed description of zkSNARks and for a lighter reading refer to the blog post [12]